|

 BT understands that Mr Ho's son Lawrence may have been spotted at

-Thursday night's tender, when the uber penthouse on the top three levels of
+Thursday night's tender, when the uber penthouse on the top three levels

-packaged with a 4,672-sq-ft single-level penthouse just below it.
+was packaged with a 4,672-sq-ft single-level penthouse just below it.

 The consortium members are also said to have bought two single-level